jcwynder/interactive-user-registration-form/README.md

 A challenge I faced in implementing the real-time validation was figuring out the best practice to render appropiate error messages when conditions of user `input` return `false` during the `input` and `submit` phases of the form.

 Although a great portion of this information was provided during initial phase of assignment, I had to learn about new methods when it comes to validating user input data.

+Another challenge I faced was properly rendering the display styling of the `togglePassword` and the `toggleConfirmPassword` buttons into the `passwordInput` and `confirmPasswordInput` fields.

+To find a solution to this issue, I had to actively monitor the styling properties I applied using the Chrome Dev Tools, and make changes based on what I could see applied.
+After playing around with some of the styling, I ended up finding a solution.

 5. How did you ensure that custom error messages were user-friendly and displayed at the appropriate times?